juxedo/hello-world/README.md

 # hello-world
 Beginner tutorial for GitHub
-My bame is Ryan and I have just turned 40 :-(
+My name is Ryan and I have just turned 40 :-(